Tips on Wearing Spectral Filters

 Make about 4 copies of each on small pieces of paper and drop them into the Yippee Zippee box.
 Shake them up.

-Every time the student wears his/her glasses all day they pull one out.
+Every time the student wears his/her spectral filters all day they pull one out.
 You have 24 hours to honor the pull.

 Do it for a month and then reevaluate.